 WO2005/118813 is a patent application published on December 15, 2005.
-(Ex.
-1012 at Cover).
-Altmeyer is prior art to the '600 patent under 35 U.S.C. § 102(a)(1).
+Altmeyer is prior art under 35 U.S.C. § 102(a)(1).
 Altmeyer was not before the Examiner.
 Titled "Nucleic Acids, Polypeptides, Methods of Expression, and Immunogenic Compositions Associated with SARS Corona Virus Spike Protein," Altmeyer "provides a method of RNA and/or DNA vaccination" against SARS-CoV that "includes administering any combination of the nucleic acids encoding Spike polypeptides."
 (Ex.
-1012, ¶98.)
+1012, ¶97.)
 Such methods "allow[] the administration of nucleic acids encoding [s]pike polypeptides, naked or encapsulated, directly to tissues and cells without the need for production of encoded proteins prior to administration."
-(Id.)
-Altmeyer demonstrates that RNA vaccines, encoding the spike protein of SARS-CoV induced "induce[d] high titer anti-SARS antibodies in mice."
+(Id., ¶98) Altmeyer demonstrates that RNA vaccines, encoding the spike protein of SARS-CoV induced "induce[d] high titer anti-SARS antibodies in mice."
 (Id., ¶116; Ex.
 1002, ¶¶64-66.)